-- Ensure they delete or disable all identification codes and passwords relating to members of staff who leave the employment of the Council on their last working day - Ensure that all system developments must comply with the Council's ICT Strategy.
-All system developments must include security issues in their consideration of new developments (including those provided by third party suppliers) - Ensure that written backup instructions for each system under their management are produced.
+- Ensures that appropriate information security controls are in place for each system under their control - Ensure they delete or disable all identification codes and passwords relating to members of staff who leave the employment of the Council on their last working day - Ensure that all new systems and changes to existing systems include the provision of appropriate information security controls (including those provided by third party) suppliers) - Ensure that information security controls for each system under their control are documented

+- Ensure that written backup instructions for each system under their management are produced.
 Backup copies should be held securely.
-Procedures should be in place to recover to a useable point after restart of any back-up - Ensure that all systems are adequately documented and are kept up to date so that it matches the state of the system at all times. - Ensure that a Privacy Impact Assessment (PIA) is completed for the use of any new systems or changes to existing systems - Ensure systems are protected from external attack
+Procedures should be in place to recover to a useable point after restart of any back-up - Ensure that all systems are adequately documented and are kept up to date so that it matches the state of the system at all times. - Ensure that a Privacy Impact Assessment (PIA) is completed for the use of any new systems or changes to existing systems - Ensure that access to systems is limited only to those roles requiring access - Ensure systems are protected as far as reasonably possible, from external threat - No computer software (including cloud services) may be purchased by system owners without prior recorded authorisation from ICT.